-LOUISVILLE, Colo. – Feb.
-14, 2011 – The Design Automation Conference (DAC), the premier conference devoted to design and design automation of electronic systems (EDA), is now accepting nominations for the Marie R. Pistilli Women in EDA Achievement Award.
-The 48th DAC will be held at the San Diego Convention Center in San Diego, California, from June 5-10, 2011.
-Nominations must be received no later than 5 PM, MST, Friday, March 4, 2011.
+LOUISVILLE, Colo. – January 27, 2012 – The Design Automation Conference (DAC), the premier conference devoted to design and design automation of electronic systems (EDA), is now accepting nominations for the Marie R. Pistilli Women in EDA Achievement Award.
+The 49th DAC will be held at the Moscone Convention Center, San Francisco, June 3rd -7th 2012.
+Nominations must be received no later than 5 PM, MST, Friday, March 9th, 2012.

 This annual award, named for Marie R. Pistilli, the former organizer of DAC, recognizes individuals who have visibly helped to advance the profile of women in the EDA industry.
-This year’s honoree (to be announced prior to event) will be presented with the award during the Pavilion Panel: A Conversation with the 2011 Marie R. Pistilli Award Winner on June 6, 2011.
+This year’s honoree (to be announced prior to DAC) will be interviewed and presented with the award at the conference during the Pavilion Panel: A Conversation with the 2012 Marie R. Pistilli Award Winner on June 4th, 2012.

 The Marie R. Pistilli award is open to men and women in industry or academia with technical or non-technical backgrounds.
 Nominees are individuals who have made notable contributions through work that has helped to advance the profile of women in the EDA industry.
 Past awardees have played key roles in creating, launching or managing products that involved contributions from women, or created opportunities for women in the EDA industry.
 Others have been leaders within a company or organization who have helped raise the awareness of women, or mentors or role models for successful women, in the EDA industry.

-“For the past 11 years, the inspiration and contributions of people who have advanced the cause of women in the EDA industry have been honored through the Marie R. Pistilli Women in Electronic Design Automation Achievement Award,” said WWED Chairperson, Holly Stump, VP Marketing, Jasper Design Automation.
+“For the past dozen years the Marie R. Pistilli Women in Electronic Design Automation Achievement Award has honored dedicated individuals in the EDA industry,” said WWED Chairperson, Karen Bartleson of Synopsys.
 “We encourage people to nominate someone whose work has contributed to creating opportunities and raising the awareness of women in EDA.
-He or she will join distinguished company.”
+She or he will join distinguished company.”

 Past recipients of the award include: